-Parking is horrendous, traffic is impossible, and the public transportation system is beyond frustrating.
+Parking is horrendous here, traffic is impossible, and the public transportation system can be frustrating.
 So, it’s a good thing that San Francisco is such a great city for walking.

-Not only is it pretty small, making it pretty easy to walk or bike to where you want to go, but there are so many amazing things to see, too.
-The scenery is absolutely stunning with the city’s winding streets, the mountains, the Golden Gate Bridge, and the Pacific Ocean.
+Since it’s not a huge city, it is relatively easy to walk or bike to almost anywhere you want to go, passing amazing sights en route.
+The SF scenery is absolutely stunning with the city’s winding streets, impressive murals, the large mountains, the Golden Gate Bridge, and the Pacific Ocean.
 Also, all the hills around make for great cardio!

 San Franciscans love everyone.
-They open their hearts and their city to anyone, regardless of how quirky or different they are.
-Look up “liberal” in a dictionary, and you’ll find San Francisco as the definition.
+They open their hearts to all, regardless of how different they might be.
+Across the country, this city is absolutely known for being one of the most liberal.
 The only thing people living in San Francisco don’t tolerate whatsoever is intolerance.

-San Franciscans love their festivals.
-You’ll find at least one taking place practically every weekend.
-But when summer starts, the community really comes together because the neighborhood street fairs begin.
+You’ll easily find at least one festival taking place practically every weekend.
+When summer starts though, the community really comes together because that’s when neighborhood street fairs begin.

-These fairs are a tradition and people come together to listen to live music, check out the local artists, and savor awesome food.
-Some of the biggest fairs are held in North Beach, the Haight, and the Marina.
+These fairs have become a tradition.
+They’re all about people coming together to listen to live music, check out some local artists, and savor awesome food.
+A few of the biggest can be found in North Beach, the Haight, and the Marina.

-The Golden Gate Park has some of the best attractions in San Francisco, but also some quiet areas where you can take a break from the hustle and bustle of the city.
-You can visit the Japanese Tea Garden, the Botanical Gardens, the California Academy of Sciences, and the Rose Garden, just to name a few.
+The Golden Gate Park has some of the best attractions in San Francisco.
+There are also some quiet areas where you can take a break from the hustle and bustle of the city.
+Take some time to enjoy the Japanese Tea Garden, the Botanical Gardens, the California Academy of Sciences, and the Rose Garden, just to name a few.

-When you’re living in San Francisco, you can buy fresh, local veggies all the time.
+When you’re living in San Francisco, you have the opportunity to buy fresh, local veggies all the time.
 According to SF Environment, this city hosts around 15 markets.
 The most popular is at Ferry Plaza, but you can also find them at Fort Mason, on Clement Street, at the Civic Center, and throughout different neighborhoods.

 Ever since Ghirardelli opened its doors in 1852, San Francisco has become the place for chocolate.
-In this city, you don’t pop down to your local supermarket for some of this delicious sweetness.
-That would be sacrilegious.
+In this city, you don’t simply pop down to your local supermarket for some of this delicious sweetness.

 No, when you’re living in San Francisco, you check out the many artisanal chocolatiers, bean-to-bar makers, and even chocolate curators.
-Snobby it may be, but who cares when your taste buds are dancing in delight?
+Your taste buds will be dancing in delight.
 Bring on the chocolate!

 People say the Italians are coffee snobs.
 Well, they’ve got nothing on San Franciscans, who have taken coffee to an entirely new level.
-It’s not just coffee either.
-It’s artisanal coffee.
-The distinction is very important.
+It’s not just coffee anymore either.
+It’s an artisanal coffee.
+This distinction is very important.

 Don’t worry, though.
-With places like Four Barrel, Philz, Ritual, Contraband, Sightglass, and so on, you won’t have any trouble fitting in because you’ll become a coffee snob in no time.
-And it won’t even require any effort.
+With places like Four Barrel, Philz, Ritual, Contraband, Sightglass, and so on, Without much effort, you’ll soon become a fellow coffee snob in no time.

-Surprisingly, you can find plenty of free stuff even in the most expensive US city.
-You just have to be determined and to keep your eyes peeled.
-Museums have free days, farmers’ markets will get you some free food every now and then, and free entertainment isn’t all that hard to come by.
+Surprisingly, you can find plenty of free stuff even in the most expensive U.S. city.
+You just have to be determined and keep your eyes peeled.
+For instance, museums have free days, farmers market vendors will get you some free food every now and then, and free entertainment isn’t all that hard to come by.

-Living in San Francisco means paying ridiculously high rents, so the locals love to hunt down those freebies.
-And it’s definitely a practice you want to adopt.
+Since living in San Francisco means paying ridiculously high rents, the locals love to hunt down those freebies.
+It’s definitely a practice you want to adopt.